New IMF Programme Crucial For Economic Stability: PM - UrduPoint

 New IMF Programme Crucial For Economic Stability: PM

-ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Apr, 2024) Prime Minister Shehbaz Sharif on Thursday said the government was planning to enter a new programme with the International Monetary Fund (IMF) which he said was very important to consolidate the country's economy.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Apr, 2024) Prime Minister Shehbaz Sharif on Thursday said that the government was planning to enter a new programme with the International Monetary Fund (IMF) which he said, was very important to consolidate the country's economy.

 "With the new IMF programme, the international institutions will have more trust on us and we will be able to move forward on the agenda of development and prosperity with more confidence," he said while speaking with the participants of the cabinet meeting held here under his chairmanship.